skyline93/syncbyte-go/README.md

 # SyncByte

-SyncByte is a backup tool to protect your databases or file
+SyncByte is a backup tool

 ## Prerequisites